 The colloquium features recent research in the mathematical and statistical sciences.
-The colloquia are scheduled for Tuesdays from 4pm-5pm in ILC 404, unless noted otherwise.
-Refreshments will be served in MB226 from 2pm-3pm before each talk.
+The colloquia are scheduled for Tuesdays from 4pm-5pm, unless noted otherwise.
+This semester all colloquia will be held virtually on Zoom.

 If you wish to be added to the department colloquium mailing list, or if you wish to give a colloquium talk, please contact the organizer Grady Wright.

 September 8 – John Clemens, Boise State University

 Title: Definable cardinalities and complexity of classification problems

 Abstract: The cardinalities of infinite sets can be compared via injections: We say a set B is at least as large as a set A if there is an injection from A into B. In descriptive set theory, we can consider a more nuanced comparison, where we require the injection be suitably definable, e.g., not obtained using the Axiom of Choice.
 Typically this involves comparing quotient spaces of definable equivalence relation on Polish spaces using injections arising from Borel-measurable maps on the underlying spaces.
 This presents a rich structure of different definable cardinalities.
 One can study this structure for its own sake, as well as use it to gauge the complexity of natural classification problems from various areas of mathematics.
 I will survey some recent work showing the richness of this structure of definable cardinalities, as well as applications to classification problems in areas such as analysis and dynamical systems.

 September 11 (Friday, 3:00-4:00pm) – Zach Teitler, Boise State University

 Title: Recent advances in Waring rank and symmetric tensor complexity

 Abstract: The Waring rank of a homogeneous form is the number of terms needed to write the form as a sum of powers of linear forms.
 I will give an introduction and overview of the subject,